popphp/pop-utils/README.md

 ### String Helper

-The `Pop\Utils\ArrayObject` class has a number of static methods to assist in manipulating and generating strings.
+The `Pop\Utils\StringHelper` class has a number of static methods to assist in manipulating and generating strings.

 ##### Slugs